Prabesh1sharma/Prabesh1sharma/README.md

 'I'm student of Computer Engineering at IOE, Purwanchal Campus(ERC), Dharan, Nepal

-I’m pursing to learn Python, Data Science and ML
+I’m pursing to learn Python, Data Science, ML and AI

 <!--
 **Prabesh1sharma/Prabesh1sharma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.